riiswa/riiswa.github.io/source/about/index.md

 ## What Are You Going To Be Blogging About?

-Even if this blog will principally deal with Data Science, Procedural Generation and Programming (mainly in Scala, affirmative it is my favorite language), I would also talk about technology in general, sport (I am a high athlete in Street-Lifting) and anything else that comes to mind.
+Even if this blog will principally deal with Data Science, Procedural Generation and Programming (mainly in Scala, affirmative it is my favorite language), I would also talk about technology in general, sport (particularly on Street lifting with training methods and statistical analyses) and anything else that comes to mind.

 ## Who Are You Writing For?